-- If the child is in immediate danger, make sure the child is safe, inform a member of staff and if necessary, call the Police on 999 or Lincolnshire Customer Services on 01522 782111 - 2.
-If you are worried about the behaviour in the school, talk to the DSL who is also the Principal - 3.
-If you have other worries, talk to your child's class teacher who will share these with the DSL/Principal. - 4.
+- 1. If the child is in immediate danger, make sure the child is safe, inform a member of staff and if necessary, call the Police on 999 or Lincolnshire Customer Services on 01522 782111 - 2.
+If you are worried about the behaviour in the school, talk to the DSL or the HOA/EVP - 3.
+If you have other worries, talk to your child's class teacher who will share these with the DSL/HOA - 4.
 We will contact you as soon as possible but at least by the next school day to inform you of any actions taken.
 We may not be able to give you details if it is concerning another child/family but we will assure you that your concerns have been heard and dealt with. - 5.
-If you do not hear from us, then speak to the Executive Principal.
+If you do not hear from us, then speak to the HOA.